 System In Place

 When you start a new business there are many things to consider.
 What products or services will you offer?
 How do you get the products and supplies to you?
 What technology do you need?
 What processes do you need?
 When buying a franchise, all of these questions have already been answered.

 The success of the franchise brand is only achieved if they ensure their franchisees are well trained and have an intimate knowledge of how the business runs.
 The franchisor will train you on all facets of the business including distribution, product knowledge, operations, technology, customer service, accounting, and more.

 When buying an existing franchise business or investing in a franchise opportunity, you will be able to review the financials to get a history of sales, expenses, and profitability.
 When requesting this information, you should ask for at least the last three years of financials.
 When you open a new franchise your only tool for forecasting is the success of other locations in the system.
-This can vary wildly because there are so many variables such as market demographics, competition, competancy of staff, and involvement of the owner.
+This can vary wildly because there are so many variables such as market demographics, competition, competency of staff, and involvement of the owner.
 Knowing what the franchise business will cost to operate and how much money you can make, you eliminate the uncertainty that you would have when committing to developing a new business.
 However, if you decide to start a new franchise, your potential for earnings can be greatly increased.